 Global Stewardship Fund

 The Fund invests in sustainable growth companies.
 It mitigates Environmental, Social and Governance (ESG) risks by applying 'sin sector' exclusions, and then seeks to identify ESG opportunities by focusing on companies which our research suggests are a net benefit to society, which balance the interests of all stakeholders, and which exhibit a responsible culture.
-The Portfolio Construction Group (PCG) is made up of six experienced investors and two senior Governance and Sustainability specialists, supported by one further dedicated Governance and Sustainability analyst.
-The PCG provides challenge, context and comparison when building a concentrated portfolio of 70-100 stocks.
+The Portfolio Construction Group (PCG) is made up of experienced investors and ESG specialists, who provide challenge, context and comparison when building a concentrated portfolio of 70-100 stocks.

 The manager believes this is an appropriate benchmark given the investment policy of the Fund and the approach taken by the manager when investing.
 In addition, the manager believes an appropriate performance comparison for this Fund is the Investment Association Global Sector.